 Keeping this in mind, we can integrate other curricula, techniques and manipulatives into a Montessori approach, everything from programming to adaptations for specific native languages.

-The environment is prepared and controlled to allow for growth, which means we can't always predict which way a child grows or when this growth will occur.
+The Montessori environment is prepared and regulated to allow for growth.
+We can't always predict which way a child grows or when this growth will occur.
 The principle is to guide development from concrete to abstract, following the lead of the interest and ability of the students.